Dynamic Link Network Emulation: a Model-based Design: Emulator Architecture

 The \textbf{Dynamic Link Module} is in charge of establishing and modifying the dynamic properties of the links (between the nodes) during the emulation's execution time.
 An asymmetric link between two nodes, as shown in Figure~\ref{fig:link_emulation}, is emulated by a set of nesting queues; in the simplest case - two queues.

 At the first step, packets are queued or dropped depending on the size of the first queue.
 This queue is drained at a rate corresponding to the link's bandwidth.
 Once outside, packets are staged in a delay line for a specific time (propagation delay of the link) in the second queue and then finally injected into the network stack.
 This module uses the Linux Advanced traffic control \verb|tc|, to control and set these properties by using filtering rules (classes) to map data (at the data link or the network layer) to queuing disciplines (\verb|qdisc|) in an egress network interface.
 Note that since \verb|tc| can be used only on egress, traffic Intermediate Functional Block devices (IFB) are created to allow queuing disciplines on the incoming traffic and thus use the same technique.

-The \textbf {Traffic Generation Module} is in charge of converting the dynamic description of the traffic (the interested reader may refer to \cite{repo}), into a timed sequence of network packets.
+The \textbf {Traffic Generation Module} is in charge of converting the dynamic description of the traffic (see an example of it in Listing 2), into a timed sequence of network packets.
 This sequence is then introduced into the deployed nodes during the emulation.
 For the generation of network packets, the module uses \verb|nmap| at each node, particularly \verb|nping|, allowing to generate traffic with headers from different protocols.
 This is achieved by using \verb|virsh| commands using \verb|libvirt| for virtual machines or by passing \verb|execute| commands through the Docker daemon (for containers).
 It is important to keep in mind that \verb|nping| can be replaced for any other software to generate traffic.
 Additionally, multiple instances of the same or different traffic generators can be executed inside each emulated node.